-The Group discontinues applying the equity method when their investment in an associate is reduced to zero.
-Accordingly, additional losses are not recognized unless the Group has guaranteed certain obligations of the associate.
-When the associate subsequently reports net income, the Group will resume applying the equity method but only after its share of that net income equals the share of net losses not recognized during the period the equity method was suspended.
+The Group discontinues applying the equity method when their investment in associate company is reduced to zero.
+Accordingly, additional losses are not recognized unless the Group has guaranteed certain obligations of the associate company.
+When the associate company subsequently report net income, the Group will resume applying the equity method but only after its share of that net income equals the share of net losses not recognized during the period the equity method was suspended.

-The reporting dates of the associate and the Group are identical and the associate's accounting policies conform to those used by the Group for like transactions and events in similar circumstances.
+The reporting dates of the associates and the Group are identical and the associates' accounting policies conform to those used by the Group for like transactions and events in similar circumstances.
+When necessary, adjustments are made to bring the reporting dates and accounting policies in line with those of the Group.